exVertex/AdventOfCode/README.md

 | 2021 | 💻 | 🧻 | 🧻 | 🧻 | 🧻 | 🧻 | | 🧻 | 🧻 | | | | | 🧻 |
 | 2020 |

+<strong>Legend:</strong> ✔ done -- 💻 in development -- 🧻 solution available, but not supported by the interface

 <em><strong>Disclaimer:</strong> This is still a work in progress.</em>